stfc/PSyclone/tutorial/practicals/LFRic/building_code/2_built_ins/README.md

 ```

 and change the field name accordingly (we need to do this for the input
-fields `W3` fields, too).
+`W3` fields, too).

 ### Step 5: Build and run the code

 We will now run `make` to create the executable `builtins` using the
 provided [`builtins_driver.f90`](builtins_driver.f90) and the LFRic
 infrastructure [code support](
-../README.md#lfric-code-support].
+../README.md#lfric-code-support).
 If the build is successful we can
 run the executable

 ```shell